MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/roles-responsibilities.md

 # Align roles and responsibilities

-Understanding the culture of an organization and how it operates existing datacenters is important to the success of a migration to Azure.
+Understanding the culture of an organization and how it operates its datacenters is important to the success of a migration to Azure.
 In some organizations, datacenter management is contained within centralized IT operations teams.
 In centralized teams, roles and responsibilities tend to be well defined and understood throughout the team.
-For larger enterprises, especially in organizations that have third-party compliance requirements, the culture tends to be more nuanced and not as easily defined.
+For larger enterprises, especially in organizations that have third-party compliance requirements, the culture tends to be more nuanced and roles aren't as easily defined.
 Cultural complexity can lead to roadblocks that are difficult to understand and time-consuming to overcome during migration.

 The Cloud Adoption Framework for Azure details many functions that are key to [managing organizational alignment](/azure/cloud-adoption-framework/organize/).
-A function isn't assigned to a specific department or team.
+Specific departments or teams don't carry out functions.
 Instead, team members in different parts of an organization can align to complete a function.

-To have the most successful migration, you need to delegate several roles to essential functions.
-Most of the roles that are described for a migration project fulfill the [cloud strategy function](/azure/cloud-adoption-framework/organize/cloud-strategy) and the [cloud adoption function](/azure/cloud-adoption-framework/organize/cloud-adoption).
-Some supporting roles that you might need to complete other functions during the migration process are described.
-You also learn how to identify relevant resources to use in essential roles during migration.
+This article primarily describes roles that align with the [cloud strategy function](/azure/cloud-adoption-framework/organize/cloud-strategy) and the [cloud adoption function](/azure/cloud-adoption-framework/organize/cloud-adoption) in a successful migration project.
+It also describes supporting roles that you might need for other functions during the migration process.
+Learn how to identify relevant resources to use for essential roles in your migration to Azure.

 ## Cloud strategy function roles